 Friday Harbor is a very small coastal town (i.e. on the ocean, a bay, or inlet) located in the state of Washington.
 With a population of 2,474 people and two constituent neighborhoods, Friday Harbor is the 183rd largest community in Washington.

 Friday Harbor home prices are not only among the most expensive in Washington, but Friday Harbor real estate also consistently ranks among the most expensive in America.

-Friday Harbor is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Friday Harbor is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Friday Harbor is a town of service providers, professionals, and sales and office workers.
 There are especially a lot of people living in Friday Harbor who work in office and administrative support (11.83%), sales jobs (10.62%), and food service (9.57%).

 The per capita income in Friday Harbor in 2010 was $29,531, which is upper middle income relative to Washington and the nation.
 This equates to an annual income of $118,124 for a family of four.
 However, Friday Harbor contains both very wealthy and poor people as well.